Cloudy030/2009-2020_movies_cs551p/README.md

 # Movies from 2009-2020

-Movies is a Flask web application the provide details of movies from 2009-2020.
+Movies is a Flask database-driven web application the provide details of movies from 2009-2020.
 Data displayed in the web application is obtained from DANIEL GRIJALVA's movie industry database on Kaggle (https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=download).

 ## Main features
-There are six templates in the web application where three of them are main pages and three remaining are detail pages.
+There are six templates in this web application where three of them are main pages and three remaining are detail pages.
 - Main pages
   - Movie page
     - showing all movies from 2009-2020 saved in the database